TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 At time of writing, it's only available on the most recent releases of the major browsers.
 On my machine, the installed versions of Chrome and Firefox support it, but Safari doesn't.

-The suggestion is to check at runtime whether the event is available and if not to fallback to a timeout based implementation.
+The suggestion is to check at runtime whether the event is available and, if not, to fallback to a timeout based implementation.
 It would be great if a `useIsScrolling` hook could handle all that for me.

 # Hooks and Events